 In our society, there are certain emotions that are more acceptable to share, like frustration, stress, and anger.
 But other feelings such as disappointment, vulnerability, depression, loneliness, and shame are less commonly discussed with colleagues over lunch.

 It might be why we feel so alone when we feel the way we feel – because we think it’s unique to us and that others don’t feel this way.

 As a coach who sits with other people’s emotions, I’ve come to know that people experience the same emotions deep down, but different people express it or handle it very differently on the outside.

-Our emotions need us to acknowledge “message received” before they are released from our bodies.
+Our emotions need the “message received” signal before they are released from our bodies.
 Like a loyal friend who cares about us, our pent-up emotions do not leave us without us first receiving their message.
 And they will wait a lifetime if required.

 Have you ever noticed that people who suppress or push their emotions away tend to see unresolved emotions show up in other areas of their lives, like a game of whack-a-mole?

-When we follow our emotions, we are tapping into our intuitive selves.
-When we listen to our emotions, we are acknowledging and honoring our truth.
-When we take action based on our emotions, we are practicing self-care by doing what will make us feel better.
+When we follow our emotions, we tap into our intuition.
+When we listen to our emotions, we acknowledge our truth.
+When we take action that honors our emotional needs, we practice self-care and self-compassion.